Edible Flowers for Cocktails

 Any cocktail can be improved with beautiful edible flowers and blossoms – whether the flower is used as a main ingredient to enhance the taste or simply for cocktail garnishes – even a small piece of a flower can completely transform the glass in front of you.

 It’s important to remember that not all flowers are edible; some poisonous flowers can cause harm when eaten.
-If you’re experimenting with edible flowers for cocktails, ensure you do your research first and that the fresh flowers or fresh herbs you have chosen are not poisonous and are safely consumed when mixed into different drinks.
+If you’re experimenting with edible flowers in your cocktails, ensure you do your research first and that the fresh florals or fresh herbs you have chosen are not poisonous and are safely consumed when mixed into different drinks.

 The best cocktails occur when the flavor profile complements or contrasts one another – something sweet needs something sour to create the perfect balance, for example.
 When creating cocktails with the delicious nectar of plants, flowers, and herbs – the balance in your drinks is essential.